 Cheong Yeon Jae Hanok Hotel

-By choosing to stay here you will be located at the heart of the Bukchon Hanok Village, with access to many cafes, museums, and restaurants.
+If you choose to stay here, you will be located in the heart of the Bukchon Hanok Village, with access to many cafes, museums, and restaurants.

-You can choose a room type from the many available, or some of the services provided by the hotel such as taxi, luggage storage, or concierge services.
+You can choose a room type from the many available or use some of the hotel’s services, such as taxi, luggage storage, or concierge services.

 Rakkojae Seoul Bukchon Hanok Village

-Set aside 3 hours for this ultimate relaxation experience, with traditional Korean ingredients good for the skin: Makgeolli (a traditional Korean drink made out of fermented rice), ginseng, and more.
+Set aside 3 hours for this ultimate relaxation experience, which uses traditional Korean ingredients good for the skin: Makgeolli (a traditional Korean drink made from fermented rice), ginseng, and more.

 You get a welcome tea and traditional sweets, a Jjimjilbang experience (45 minutes), and a Makgeolli spa experience (75 minutes).

-You will want to book in advance because they only offer the experience to 2 people every day.
+You will want to book in advance because they only offer the experience to 2 people daily.